 If you run your finger over dirty spot, and it feels slimy or textured, it’s likely mold or mildew, rather than just dirt.
 Mildew is most likely to develop in damp and dark places, like the corners of bathtubs or in shower curtain folds.

-For us, most of the slimy build-up in our home is in our master bathroom shower, which is relatively roomy.
+For us, most of the slimy build-up in our home is in our primary bathroom shower, which is relatively roomy.
 It’s a 4-feet by 6-feet walk-in style shower, which leaves plenty of wall space where light from our small window doesn’t reach.
 Especially in corners and along the sides of the built-in shower bench, our tile was feeling slightly slimy and, for lack of a better word, gross.
 Fortunately, the Mold and Mildew Stain Remover quickly took care of the shower.

 While it wasn’t exceedingly dark or noticeable, it was easy to tell the build-up was there.
 We sprayed the mold remover on it, waited three or four minutes, then rubbed it off with a paper towel.
 Once dry, it felt like the mildew was gone.
 While this product says it’s just a stain remover, it felt to us as if it had removed it entirely.
 After three weeks of daily shower use, the slimy feeling has yet to return on the areas where we used the spray, making us think it’s helping delay new mildew redevelopment.

 We also used it on soap scum and dirt build-up on what was possibly the world’s dirtiest electric toothbrush base, and it took care of it after a quick spray and wipe, leaving it looking brand new again.
 We didn’t have to scrub or soak the base to remove all the build-up.